annotorious/annotorious-v1/readme.md

 * [ArrowMode](#arrowmode): Added the ability to annotate with draw arrow shape.
 (Arrow selector)
 * [Fancy Box](#fancy-box): Added ['Fancy Box Selector'](https://annotorious.github.io/demos/fancybox-preview.html) plugin integration.
 * [ExtraFields](#extrafields): Added the ability to add many fields to the annotation GUI widget from properties.
+* [IntersectedAnnotations](#intersectedAnnotations): Added the ability to retrieves all annotations that intersect the centroid of an annotation.

 ### Changes
 * Added the ability to [reload the annotations](#reload-the-annotations).